Ten Movies I Grew Up With in the Sixties

 The Good, the Bad and the Ugly (1966)

 Man, this was weird.
 Clint Eastwood, Eli Wallach and Lee Van Cleef in a spaghetti-western set during the Civil War.
 I think half the people were speaking Italian with English dubbed in-- and they looked Italian.
 And the singing and music were just totally over the top-- and weird.
 I saw this a few times and bought the soundtrack.
 Ahh-ah-ahh-ah-ahhh.
 Wah-wah-wah.
+Having said that, The Ecstacy of Gold, which plays during the final cemetery scene was, and still is, magnificent.

 I've watched this over the years just to figure out what the hell was going on.
 I'll still watch it.
 Besides, Clint's in it.